How Is Fault Determined In An Alabama Auto Accident?

 4. Contributory Negligence – Finally, even if you prove that the other driver was negligent or violated a rule of the road, your own conduct could prevent a recovery if the jury thinks you were at fault to some degree.
 So, if a jury believes the Defendant was 85% at fault and you were only 15% at fault, Alabama law prevents your claim from prevailing.

 5. What About the Accident Report? – Remarkably, Alabama motor vehicle reports are inadmissible.
 Juries are not allowed to see them.
-So, the jury must base their verdict on eyewitness testimony, physical evidence, pictures of the accident scene, etc. In this regard, it is important to document everything after the accident with photos and especially, hiring a lawyer to investigate the crash and preserve the evidence.
+So, the jury must base their verdict on eyewitness testimony, physical evidence, pictures of the accident scene, etc. In this regard, it is important to document everything after the accident with photos and especially, hiring a Birmingham personal injury lawyer to investigate the accident and preserve the evidence.